RazorFlow/docs/src/content/php/howto/databases/php_sql_simple.md

   }
 ~~~

-In this code, we use a utility function provided inside the framework called pluck <!-- {{ linkApi ('php', "ArrayUtils", "pluck")}} -->.
+In this code, we use a utility function provided inside the framework called {{ linkApi ('php', "ArrayUtils", "pluck")}}.

 ### Add functions to fetch the top albums